Hsuan Hua: Funeral

 Hsuan Hua's funeral lasted from June 8 to July 29.
 On June 17, Hsuan Hua's body was placed in a refrigerated casket and taken from southern to northern California, returning to the City of Ten Thousand Buddhas to lie in repose.
 All major services during the funeral were presided over by Ming Yang, abbot of Longhua Temple in Shanghai and a longtime friend of Hsuan Hua's.

 On July 28, monks from both Theravada and Mahayana traditions hosted a memorial ceremony and cremation.
 More than two thousand followers from the United States, Canada, and various Asian and European countries, came to CTTB to take part in the funeral service.
-Letters of condolences from dignitaries including former President George H. W. Bush were read during the service.
+Letters of condolences from dignitaries including former president George H. W. Bush were read during the service.

 A day after the cremation, July 29, Hsuan Hua's ashes were scattered, at his request, in the open air above the City of Ten Thousand Buddhas from a hot air balloon by his first two disciples, Heng Sure and Heng Chau.
 After the funeral, memorial services commemorating Hsuan Hua's life were held in various parts of the world, including Taiwan, China, and Canada.
 His śarīra (relics) were then distributed to many of his temples, disciples, and followers.

+In Memory

+Wanting to keep Master Hua's Memories alive, a project by Dharma Realm Buddhist Association (DRBA) called Dharma Radio was started by his followers, their wish being that Hua's teachings be accessible fulfilling Master Hua’s wish that Buddhism adapts to the cultural context of the West.

+As well as a YouTube series called Master Hua's Oral History Project (宣化上人口述歷史影集) where many of the early disciples discuss fond memories of the Master.